Kansas Court Records

 - Valid photo identification must be provided.

-The information can be sent via mail or email although some county officials would require a visit in person.
+The information may be sent via mail or email, although some county officials would require an in-person visit.

 Who can obtain divorce records in Kansas?